elixir-webrtc/ex_webrtc/guides/introduction/intro.md

 ## What is WebRTC

 WebRTC is an open, real-time communication standard that allows you to send video, audio, and generic data between peers over the network.
-It's places a lot of emphasis on low latency (targeting values in low hundreds of milliseconds end-to-end) and was designed to be used peer-to-peer.
+It places a lot of emphasis on low latency (targeting values in low hundreds of milliseconds end-to-end) and was designed to be used peer-to-peer.

-WebRTC is implemented by all of the major web browsers and available as a JavaScript API, there's also native WebRTC clients for Android and iOS and implementation in other programming languages ([Pion](https://github.com/pion/webrtc), [webrtc.rs](https://github.com/webrtc-rs/webrtc), and now [Elixir WebRTC](https://github.com/elixir-webrtc/ex_webrtc)).
+WebRTC is implemented by all of the major web browsers and is available as a JavaScript API, there's also native WebRTC clients for Android and iOS and implementation in other programming languages ([Pion](https://github.com/pion/webrtc), [webrtc.rs](https://github.com/webrtc-rs/webrtc), and now [Elixir WebRTC](https://github.com/elixir-webrtc/ex_webrtc)).

-## Where you'd use WebRTC
+## Where would you use WebRTC

 WebRTC is the obvious choice in applications where low latency is important.
 It's also probably the easiest way to obtain the voice and video from a user of your web application.
 Here are some example use cases: